May 2: Albion Tourgée, who’s on my short list of most inspiring Americans, for all the reasons detailed in that post and more.

 May 18: Frank Capra, one of 20th century America’s greatest mythmakers and yet a filmmaker entirely willing to portray some of America’s darker and more complex narratives and themes as well.

 May 19: A tie between two interconnected, complex, and inspiring Civil Rights leaders, writers, and revolutionaries, Malcolm X and Yuri Kochiyama.

-May 20: Dolley Madison, for her courageous symbolic acts during the War of 1812 (a moment from the trajectory of the US could have gone very differently to be sure) and her generally impressive contributions to our poltical and social culture.
+May 20: Dolley Madison, for her courageous symbolic and patriotic acts during the War of 1812 and her generally impressive contributions to our poltical and social culture.